SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 The watcherview components creates a systemd unit `srtg-watcherstream`, which you can [control](#controlling-systemd-units) similarly to other systemd units.

+For more advanced watcher stream configuration, see [watcherstream page](watcherstream.html#watcherstream)

 #### Configuration file

 When you installed the streamer or used the Surrogate image, it added a configuration